Digital Observation Technology Skills (DOTS)

 For More Information...More details about the DOTS program, kit lending, or recent program updates can be found by visiting the WI 4-H Environmental Education website

 While the DOTS program is perfectly adapted to the diverse and scenic landscape of the Upham Woods property, the program lesson and tools are easily scalable to fit into a variety of indoor and outdoor laboratories.
 Creativity and diversity of student interests could make the DOTS technology kits the perfect tools for almost any environmental education lesson plan.
+Specific DOTS programming is still available to your group.
+The feedback and results about DOTS have shown the program’s success in engaging people with nature and supporting the scientific process.

 If you are interested in using the DOTS Kits at your own location, check out the Kit Lending page for more details.